zabereznikova/docs.de-de/docs/visual-basic/programming-guide/language-features/operators-and-expressions/index.md

  [!code-vb[VbVbalrOperators#56](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrOperators/VB/Class1.vb#56)]

- Im vorherigen Beispiel Visual Basic führt die Vorgänge im Ausdruck auf der rechten Seite des Zuweisungsoperators (`=`), dann weist den resultierenden Wert der Variablen `x` auf der linken Seite.
+ In the preceding example, Visual Basic performs the operations in the expression on the right side of the assignment operator (`=`), then assigns the resulting value to the variable `x` on the left.
 Es gibt keine festgelegte Einschränkung für die Anzahl der Operatoren, die in einem Ausdruck kombiniert werden können.
 Jedoch ist es notwendig, die [Operatorrangfolge in Visual Studio](../../../../visual-basic/language-reference/operators/operator-precedence.md) zu verstehen, um sicherzustellen, dass Sie die erwarteten Ergebnisse erhalten.

 ## <a name="see-also"></a>Siehe auch